Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/README.md

+---
+services: Azure-Stack
+platforms: powershell
+author: chasat-ms
+---

-# Project Name
+# AzureStack-AdminPowerShell-OMSIntegration

-(short, 1-3 sentenced, description of the project)
+A common ask from Microsoft Azure Stack customers is how can integrate the operational and usage data from multiple Azure Stack deployments with OMS?
+This project provides an example of how customers can build their own integration to use OMS and PowerBI to visualize operational and usage data.

 ## Features

-This project framework provides the following features:
+This project sample provides the follow features:

-* Feature 1
-* Feature 2
-* ...
+* Azure Stack alerts viewable through OMS
+* Azure Stack capacity data (memory, storage, public IP) viewable through OMS
+* Azure Stack version data per deployment viewable through OMS
+* Azure Stack usage data available for PowerBI queries

 ## Getting Started